KishoreBabu7/KishoreBabu7/README.md

 👋 Hello World!
-I'm [Your Name], a passionate Computer Science student on a journey to explore the vast realms of technology.
+I'm TULUGU KISHORE BABU, a passionate Computer Science student on a journey to explore the vast realms of technology.

 🚀 Currently diving into the world of algorithms, data structures, and software development.